aws-samples/amazon-redshift-udfs/README.md

 # amazon-redshift-udfs
-A collection of example User Defined Functions and Utilities for Amazon Redshift.
+A collection of example user-defined functions (UDFs) and utilities for Amazon Redshift.

 ## Contents

+This project is divided into several areas:

+- `bin/`

-This project is divided into several areas: the `bin` directory contains utilies related to working with User Defined Functions.
-This includes the PipLibraryInstaller, which prepares Pip libraries, with their associated dependencies, for installation into a Redshift Database.
+Contains utilies related to working with UDFs.
+This includes the PipLibraryInstaller, which prepares Pip libraries, with their associated dependencies, for installation into an Amazon Redshift database.

+- `lib/`

-The `lib` folder contains libraries that we've built for your use and as a starting point for new applications.
+Contains libraries that we've provided for your use and as a starting point for new applications.
 Today, this includes *pyaes* for performing AES encryption, and *SubstitutionMasking* for performing simple data masking.

+- `scalar-udfs/`

-Finally, the `scalar-udfs` folder includes functions that you can install into your Redshift database and use right away.
+Contains SQL to create example UDFs that you can either modify or directly install into your Amazon Redshift database.

 ## Contributing